guireibar/teamcity-documentation/topics/install-multiple-agents-on-one-machine.md

 [//]: # (title: Install Multiple Agents on One Machine)
 [//]: # (auxiliary-id: Install Multiple Agents on One Machine)

-## Installing Several Build Agents on the Same Machine

 You can install several TeamCity agents on the same machine if the machine is capable of running several builds at the same time.
 However, __we recommend running a single agent per (virtual) machine__ to minimize builds cross-influence and making builds more predictable.
 When installing several agents, it is recommended to install them under different OS users so that user-level resources (like Maven/Gradle/NuGet local artifact caches) do not conflict.

 TeamCity treats all agents equally regardless of whether they are installed on the same or on different machines.